Streamline your workflow with Katana

 Say goodbye to pipeline friction

 Connecting departments and collaboration are an integral part of ensuring a streamlined pipeline.
 There needs to be a level of understanding from supervisors in different departments that comes as Katana is integrated into your studio's workflow.
-The more your studio learns and uses Katana, the clearer the opportunities for growth become and the conversations between different departments help to streamline this.
+The more your studio learns and uses Katana, the clearer the opportunities for growth become, and the conversations between different departments help to streamline this.
 Those who use and work with Katana can range from look development and lighting, render wranglers, and effects artists, and all want the most streamlined pipeline available.

-Features like Katana’s interop with Nuke can help to bridge the gaps between departments.
+Features like Katana’s interop with Nuke help to bridge the gaps between departments.
 The revolutionary integration with Nuke empowers lighting artists by streamlining renders from Katana through a Nuke comp and back into Katana.
 Viewing your renders in a final Nuke composite means you can immediately see how your work fits into the context of a shot.
 As a result, artists can make faster, more informed lighting decisions with fewer iterations and have the confidence to seamlessly complete shots and projects on time.

 Katana’s constantly evolving USD capabilities aim to remove pipeline friction and encourage cross-team collaboration.
-Users can more easily gain a closer approximation of final lighting design and choices, and departments can work more speedily by iterating in parallel to get to the final image sooner.
+Users can more easily gain a closer approximation of final lighting design and choices, and departments can work faster by iterating in parallel to get to the final image sooner.
 Alongside this, we’re also continually exploring the advancements of Hydra with Katana’s viewport.
-In Katana 5.0, we added full support for render delegates from our render partners, allowing artists to be able to choose their viewer quality, whether that’s a GL-based preview approximation or a path-traced final look.
+In Katana 5.0, we added full support for render delegates from our render partners, enabling artists to be able to choose their viewer quality, whether that’s a GL-based preview approximation or a path-traced final look.
 This gives them a richer preview of your lighting setups and assets within the viewer.

 What you need to know when deploying Katana